vms14/oh/README.md

 1 2 +
 ```

-* A stack based rpn language
+* A stack rpn language